Back to Delaware

 Plain English Breakdown

-This act sets rules for public and school libraries about what materials they can include, how they handle complaints about those materials, and protects librarians who follow these rules.
+This law sets rules for public and school libraries about how they choose materials, handle complaints from the community, and protect staff who follow these new guidelines.

 What This Bill Does